WWU Exchange in Germany: University of Duisburg-Essen

-The University of Duisburg-Essen is one of Germany's youngest universities, located in two cities of the Ruhr area of Germany.
-With a studet population of approximately 31,000, it is one of the largest universities in Germany and has about 3,565 international students.
-The University of Duisburg-Essen exchange program is open WWU students in the Faculty of Social Sciences.
+The University of Duisburg-Essen (UDE) is one of Germany's youngest universities, located in two cities of the Ruhr area of Germany.
+With a total student population of approximately 42,700, out of whom roughly 15% are international students.

 Academic Program and Courses

 offers a wide range of study programs in the field of Political Science, Sociology and East Asian Studies.
 The faculty is comprised of the following departments and institutes:

 Most coursework is conducted in German, although the Institute of Political Science offers significant coursework in English.

 A note to students interested in Political Science